-Many students will be settling into their first year at university, making new friends, getting to know their new home, and tackling new experiences.
+There can be a lot going on when you first start university; settling in, making new friends, tackling new experiences.
 Our blogger Zohra writes about her experience as a Fresher and shares some of her survival tips.

 When I arrived at University three years ago, with far too many boxes and dreading the moment my parents would leave me on my own, I never could have imagined how at home I would end up feeling.